Graduate Papers (unpublished)

 This paper walks through the various features of these reforms and problems that resulted from the market socialist experiment of Yugoslavia, as well as a comparison of performance of the system after.
 The paper traces the political causes and rise of the workers’ self-management system in Yugoslavia, as well as the reforms by which it was instituted between 1950 and 1960, and examines the country’s evolution toward market socialism with the series of reforms between 1961 and 1973.
 Finally, it will briefly address the so-called BOAL reforms which can be viewed as a step backward from market socialism, but introduced bureaucracy into an already weak market structure; exacerbating republic relations and setting the stage for the country's inevitable collapse.

 This paper focuses on two visions of market socialism by authors Alec Nove, author of The Economics of Feasible Socialism (1983), and John E. Roemer, author of A Future for Socialism (1994).
-Alec Nove’s considerations for a market socialist economy are fairly broad in scope, but offers little in the way of concrete proposals to address some of the important questions raised such as foreign trade and patent protection.
-Roemer, on the other hand, is more narrowly focused on investment and the structure of public ownership for a modern market socialist system.
+Alec Nove’s considerations for a market socialist economy are fairly broad in scope, but offers little in the way of concrete proposals to address some of the important issues raised, for example, on foreign trade and patent protection.
+Roemer, on the other hand, is more narrowly focused on investment and the structure of public ownership for a modern market socialist economy.
 Roemer’s model, while novel in its conception of public ownership, is less traditional than what socialists like Nove might advocate.
-However, Roemer does leave the door open for changes over time.
-The paper also considers what we should assume will still be present in a market oriented economy, considerations of property rights around land and patent protection, and review the social ownership forms permitted in a market socialism.
+However, Roemer does leave the door open for evolution over time.
+The paper also considers what we should assume will still be present in a market oriented economy, considerations of property rights around land and patent protection, and review the social ownership forms permitted under market socialism.
 This paper will also discuss the ‘alignment’ problem for labor-managed firms in light of the Yugoslav experience.

 The Job Guarantee: A Primer (2017)